dozjs/doz/README.md

 Tiny size: 7KB (gzip)

 ## Why another framework?
 In the web there are many frameworks that do all the same things.
 But a lot of them are complex, we need to know a lot of directives and they make confusion for example with the context of "this", some introduce other syntaxes like JSX.
-All you need is Doz.
+All you need is HTML, CSS and Doz.

 ## Installation
 ```